-Full compliance with an oral methadone maintenance programme supervised by a consultant specialist may allow licensing subject to favourable assessment and, usually, annual medical review.
+Full compliance with an oral methadone maintenance programme supervised by a consultant specialist or an appropriate health care practitioner may allow licensing subject to favourable assessment and, usually, annual medical review.
 Similar criteria may apply for an oral buprenorphine programme.
 There should be no evidence of continued use of other substances, including cannabis.